-That’s what the creators of the U.S. Roadmap for Material Handling & Logistics – an 18 month, industry-wide project – set out to discover.
-More than 100 industry thought-leaders were asked a series of questions about how the supply chain industry should be preparing for the future.
-(Specifically in 2025, which – not to startle anyone – is only 10 years away.)
+What is the future of logistics?
+Creators of the U.S. Roadmap for Material Handling & Logistics – an 18-month, industry-wide project, set out to discover the future of logistics.
+More than 100 industry thought leaders were asked a series of questions about how the supply chain industry should be preparing for the future.
+Namely, in 2025.

-All participants attended a series of roundtable events where they were asked the (very) open-ended question: “What do you see now and in the future?”
-Overall, most discussions addressed the need to adapt to paradigm shifts in the industry while being more efficient, cost-effective and collaborative.
+All participants attended a series of roundtable events where they were asked the open-ended question: “What do you see now and in the future?”
+Overall, most discussions addressed the need to adapt to paradigm shifts in the industry while being more efficient, cost-effective, and collaborative.

-- Collaboration will find its place in the competitive marketplace as more companies decide to work together and share assets in an effort to increase efficiency and reduce costs.
+- Collaboration will grow in the competitive marketplace as more companies decide to work together and share assets in an effort to increase efficiency and reduce costs.

-- According to the Roadmap, delivering personal products at “mass-production prices” will be the industry’s pinnacle achievement – and what consumers will expect – in 2025.
+- According to the Roadmap, delivering personal products at “mass-production prices” will be the industry’s pinnacle achievement.
+And, it’s what consumers will expect by 2025.

-- In response to a growing urbanization trend (currently, more than 50% of the world’s population lives in densely populated urban zones), companies will need to provide a greater variety of products in smaller quantities.
-In order to rise to the challenge, the Roadmap suggests that by 2025, the United States’ 15 most populous cities should open a shared self-service parcel delivery kiosk network that multiple retailers could share, meeting the increasing demand for home delivery.
+- In response to a growing urbanization trend (currently, more than 50% of the world’s population lives in densely populated urban zones), companies need to provide a greater variety of products in smaller quantities.
+The Roadmap suggests that by 2025, the United States’ 15 most populous cities should open a shared self-service parcel delivery kiosk network that multiple retailers share.
+This will help meet the increasing demand for home delivery.

 - Warehouses and logistics operations will adopt new wearable technology like Google Glass.

 - Technology like RFID already allows warehouse inventory to communicate with warehouse management software, decreasing the need for human intervention while increasing accuracy and cost-effectiveness.
-But we’re far from reaching the lmits of RFID capabilities.
-Ultimately, industry leaders hope that intermediary steps like load breaking, transshipment, pooling and modal transfer will become negligible aspects of both time and cost.
+But we’re far from reaching the limits of RFID capabilities.
+Ultimately, industry leaders hope that intermediary steps like load breaking, transshipment, pooling, and modal transfer will become negligible aspects of both time and cost.